Advice & support

 National voluntary redundancy scheme

-The model voluntary redundancy scheme is still with the Treasury for sign off.
-Officials are saying they expect a decision imminently.
+The model voluntary redundancy scheme is still stuck with the Treasury.
+We will keep asking officials for regular updates.

-NHS England has changed the scheme’s terms after comments from trade unions and employers, made via the national partnership structure, but it is not a negotiated formal agreement.
-If approved, FAQs will be written to support the scheme’s use by individual employers.
+NHS England has changed the scheme’s terms after comments from trade unions and employers, made through the national partnership structure, but it is not a formal negotiated agreement.
+If approved, NHS England will publish FAQs to support use of the scheme’s by individual employers.

 All NHS employers, including NHS England, ICBs and NHS trusts, will be able to use the scheme.
-But it will not apply automatically.
-Individual employers will decide whether and when to use the scheme in the financial year 2025/26.
-Early and meaningful conversations with local staff sides therefore remain very important before launching a scheme.
+But it will not apply automatically; individual can employers decide whether and when to use the scheme during the 2025-26 financial year.
+Early and meaningful conversations with local staff sides are therefore very important before launching a scheme.

 The scheme will use the full financial terms in the Agenda for Change handbook’s Section 16 and delegate decision-making from the Treasury to DHSC and NHS England, which should speed up processes.
-The scheme covers: local consultation with trade unions (including reasons for job losses, selection criteria and panel composition); eligibility; application process; appeals; notice; pension options; settlement agreements; and clawback on re-employment.
+The scheme covers: local consultation with trade unions (including reasons for job losses, selection criteria and panel composition); eligibility; application process; appeals; notice; pension options; settlement agreements; and the clawback of redundancy payments on re-employment.

-Some employers have issued MARS schemes recently.
-These are typically half the value of section 16 benefits and are not meant to be used in redundancy situations.
-MARS is not the same as voluntary redundancy.
-MiP’s position is that employers must not offer lower-value MARS terms to staff at likely risk of redundancy and that, for such staff, MARS schemes should be withdrawn when the VR scheme becomes available.
+Some employers have launched ‘Mutually Agreed Resignation Schemes’ (MARS) .
+The terms are typically half the value of section 16 benefits.
+MARS is not the same as voluntary redundancy and should not be used in redundancy situations.
+MiP’s position is that employers must not offer lower-value MARS terms to staff at likely risk of redundancy and that, for such staff, employers should withdraw MARS schemes when the VR scheme becomes available.

 Separately, the NHS Staff Council is looking at the current Agenda for Change rules (see section 16) affecting the eligibility for voluntary redundancy of staff who have partially retired.
-This is an unintended consequence of introducing partial retirement.
-The Agenda for Change handbook needs to be revised to allow full reckonable service to count for staff who partially retired, as happens, for example, in the civil service.
-We have asked DHSC to give an urgent mandate to the NHS Staff Council to make the necessary changes.
-We would then expect any new rules to be reflected in the model VR scheme.
+The introduction of partial retirement in October 2023 led to unintended consequences for the redundancy rules.
+The Agenda for Change handbook needs revising so that full reckonable service counts for staff who have partially retired, as happens, for example, in the civil service.
+We have asked DHSC to give an urgent mandate to the NHS Staff Council to make these changes, and would expect any new rules to be reflected in the model VR scheme.

 Updates on the scheme will be posted here.